tomjlw/Smart-T-Sensor/Cadence/Readme.md

   * Return the R2(i.e. linearity) score of wave objects

 * rsq_mean.ils
-  * Return the mean R2 across specified number of corners, used in optimization only
+  * Return the mean R2 across specified number of corners, used in optimization only(currently need to change the specified number manually in the scripts)